hyang1999/hyang1999.github.io/_pages/about.md

 - Embedded Machine Learning
 - Security Concerns in Machine Learning

-How to pronounce my name?
+How to pronounce my name
 ----
 Many people ask me how to pronounce my name.
-The English spelling of my name is "Hoeseok", which can be decomposed into two Korean syllables "회 (hoe)" and "석 (seok)".
-The first syablle "hoe" is pronounced similarly to the German word 'hö' (with an umlaut), but unfortunately, there is no exact equivalent in English.
-The easiest way to pronounce it is by separating the 'ho' and 'e,' like 'ho-e'.
-The second syllable "seok" is pronounced close to the English phonetic symbol [sʌk], but in its original Korean form, the 's' sound is actually a bit softer.
-To sum up, it is just like [ho.e.sʌk].
+The English spelling of my name is "Hoeseok", which can be broken down into two Korean syllables "회 (hoe)" and "석 (seok)".
+The first sylablle "hoe" is pronounced similarly to the German word 'hö' (with an umlaut), but unfortunately, there is no exact equivalent in English.
+The easiest way to pronounce it is to separate the 'ho' and 'e,' as in 'ho-e'.
+The second syllable "seok" is pronounced close to the English phonetic symbol [sʌk], but in its original Korean form, the consonant 'ㅅ' sound is actually a bit softer than 's'.
+In short, it is just like [ho.e.sʌk] with a slightly more relaxed pronunciation of 's'.

 <!--
 A data-driven personal website